fenago/data-science/lab_guides/Lab_6.md

 Caption: Elements of the matrix

-Notice that the output is different from that of the vector.
-First, we have an outer set of square brackets.
-Then, each row has its element enclosed in square brackets.
-Each row contains only one number because the matrix has only one column.

 You may reshape the matrix to contain `1` row and
 `5` columns and print out the value using the following code